Ten years ago, there was no such thing as Lower Hopton Ladies Football Club.

-The growth of women’s football in Mirfield: Could future England stars be developed in little Lower Hopton?
+The growth of women’s football in Mirfield: Could future England World Cup stars be developed in little Lower Hopton?

 Now, inspired by the England Ladies national team, who are on the brink of winning the World Cup in Australia, this little club in Mirfield, from September, will be playing at its highest ever level in the football pyramid.